 (c) No director may take office if the addition of the director would cause a violation of the Director Diversity Requirement.
 If the new director is a Platinum Director, the Platinum Member making such appointment shall make the determination of which other director shall resign from the Board of Directors.
 If the designated director does not resign, the Executive Director shall call a special meeting of the relevant class of Voting Class Members to remove the director.
 If the new director is a Gold Director, the Gold Director Selector making such appointment shall make the determination of which other director shall resign from the Board of Directors.
 If the designated director does not resign, the Executive Director shall call a special meeting of the relevant class of Voting Class Members to remove the director.
 If the new director is elected by the Individual Members, then the individual having the next highest number of votes whose admission would not cause a violation of the Director Diversity Requirement shall be become the new director instead of the individual whose election would cause a violation of the Director Diversity Requirement.

-(d) If a director who is an individual becomes Affiliated during his or her term and such Affiliation violates the Director Diversity Requirement, such individual shall resign as a director.
+(d) If a director who is an individual becomes Affiliated during their term and such Affiliation violates the Director Diversity Requirement, such individual shall resign as a director.

 A violation of the Director Diversity Requirement may be waived by a vote of two thirds of the Board of Directors (not including the directors who are Affiliated).